-We’re obviously going to be a little biased, but when looking at data analytics versus machine learning we believe our work can unlock secrets in your data that will really help your improve your customer-facing services.
-It’s also a good time to be involved in data analytics.
-Computing power has increased rapidly and tools to analyse data are more available via the cloud.
+We’re of course going to be a little biased, but when looking at data analytics versus machine learning we believe our work can unlock secrets in your data that will really help your improve your customer-facing services.
+Also, it’s a good time for you to be getting involved in data analytics.
+Computing power has increased rapidly and there are more tools to analyse data.
 Plus, of course, there is a growing interest within organisations to be more data-led.
 Finally, cost – which was a major barrier – is less of a worry as technology becomes more widespread.

 There is sometimes however a little bit of confusion over some terminology.
 For example, what is the difference between data analytics and machine learning?
 So, as part of our ongoing series to help improve knowledge of this discipline, we’ve put some notes below to help you understand the world of data a little better.
 Let’s take a look at data analytics and machine learning in a simple summary.

 A typical organisation produces huge swathes of data, much of it incidentally as part of daily operations.
 The information can be relevant to core activities or tangential to them, or seemingly almost irrelevant.
 Some of it may be duplicate data from other areas.
 And all this data exists in various locations, from in-house servers to desktops, laptops, phones, the cloud, notepads, desk drawers and filing cabinets.
 It’s everywhere – and usually unstructured too.

 You can get some value from all this data if you use various tools to aggregate the information and analyse it.
 The end result could be a spreadsheet or on-screen dashboard reporting on performance or outcomes.
 The point here is data analytics looks at historical data to provide information.
 You will find answers to questions asking about the past.
 For example how many patients were treated last week, or how many times a patient was visited to change dressings.
 That historical data may contain some patterns or relationships with other information.
 And this could prompt questions about tasks or operations.